blog

 The Progression From Hypoxia to Cellular Injury

-If ischemia persists, cellular damage accelerates.
-Mitochondria, which generate energy for the cell, begin to fail.
-Without sufficient ATP production, cells cannot maintain membrane integrity.
+If ischemia continues, cellular damage speeds up.
+Mitochondria, which make energy for the cell, start to fail.
+Without enough ATP, cells cannot keep their membranes intact.

-This creates a vicious cycle where ischemia leads to swelling, and swelling leads to more ischemia.
+This creates a vicious cycle.
+Ischemia leads to swelling, and swelling leads to more ischemia.

 Why Blanching and Color Changes Occur

-Blanching is a visible manifestation of reduced perfusion.
-When blood is no longer flowing through capillaries, the skin appears pale or white.
+Blanching is a visible sign of reduced blood flow.
+When blood stops flowing through capillaries, the skin looks pale or white.

-As ischemia progresses, color changes may evolve.
-Tissue may take on a dusky, mottled, or violaceous appearance.
-These changes reflect uneven blood flow, venous congestion, and tissue injury.
+As ischemia gets worse, color changes may evolve.
+Tissue may look dusky, mottled, or violaceous.
+These changes show uneven blood flow, venous congestion, and tissue injury.

-In vascular occlusion lip filler events, these color changes may follow arterial distributions rather than appearing randomly.
+In vascular occlusion lip filler events, these color changes may follow arterial patterns.
 Recognizing these patterns requires anatomical knowledge and clinical experience.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.